 1. Show interest in your job

-To ensure a good performance, the tester should be alert and ask relevant questions.
-Asking questions will help clear your doubts, and give you an overall picture of what you have to do.
-According to your problem, you can ask questions regarding the requirement, the changes in the software, the implementation of the requirement, bug-fixing and relation of the product to development and business.
+The tester should be alert and ask relevant questions to ensure good performance.
+Asking questions will help clear your doubts and give you an overall picture of what you need to do.
+As per your problem, you can ask questions regarding requirements, software changes, requirement implementation, bug-fixing, and the relation of the product to development and business.

 2. Perform a Document Testing

-To a software tester, working with the installation and performance of software day after day might be a daily experience.
+For a software tester, day-to-day dealing with software installation and performance can be a daily experience.
 However, the same might be a heinous task for a first-time user or a layman.
 They might turn to the user manual for help, but what if it doesn’t help them at all?
-Customer dissatisfaction can play a huge role in adversely affecting your future sales.
-Therefore, it is a smart task to religiously test the user and installation guides so that even a first-time user will be able to understand instructions at a go.
+Customer dissatisfaction can play a vital role in adversely affecting your future sales.
+Therefore, it is a smart task to religiously test the user and installation guides so that even a first-time user can understand instructions at a go.
 Even if he has a great product, a not-so-helpful manual won’t satisfy customers.

 3. Work as a pair:

-As similar to working with a laboratory partner, working with a fellow software tester can actually be beneficial for the product.
-Even if the concerned tester is a pro at his job with years of experience, working with a similar-minded tester will bring forward fresh ideas, and sometimes ingenious insights regarding how to work with different scenarios and the tried-and-tested techniques of software testing services.
+Similar to working with a laboratory partner, it can be beneficial for the products to work with a fellow software tester.
+Even if the concerned tester is a pro at his job with years of experience, working with a similar-minded tester will bring forward fresh ideas and sometimes ingenious insights regarding how to work with different scenarios and the tried-and-tested techniques of best software testing services.

 4. Accurate analysis of data

 Even after receiving the correct results for the product, the tester still needs to analyze them.
-He is required to understand the data, analyze them according to the expected outcome of the software item and resolve the issues in the test environment, test data and the bugs that prevent success.
+He needs to understand the data, analyze them according to the expected outcome of software items and solve issues in the test environment, test data, and bugs that prevent success.
 The tester also needs good reporting and communication skills, which would be needed in his status report.
-He would be expected to give a brief but analytic description about the actions taken, the results and how to plan to handle the situation.
+He would be expected to give a brief but analytic description of the actions taken, the results, and how to plan to handle the situation.

 5. Fixing bugs

-A software tester should be able to priorities his tasks accordingly, and decide upon whether a test should be automated or be tested manually.
-His job does not end after he reports a bug, but continues even after the developer has fixed them.
-An important task for the software tester is to actually know the kind of code fix the developer has applied, and how it will affect the software.
-He should also understand and discuss how the developer fixed the particular bug, and its effects on the product as a whole.
-If the developer is not able to reproduce the bug, the tester should support him in the same so that the bug can be fixed.
+A software tester should be able to prioritize his tasks accordingly and decide upon whether a test should be automated or be tested manually.
+His job does not end after reporting a bug but continues even after the developer has fixed them.
+An important task for the software tester is to know the kind of code fixes the developer has applied and how they will affect the software.
+He should also understand and discuss how the developer fixed the particular bug and its effects on the product.
+If the developer can’t reproduce the bug, the tester should support him in the same so that the developer can fix the bug.

-You may like to watch a Video on “What is Software Defect or Software Bug?” by Guru99
+You may like to watch a video on what is Software defects or Software Bugs created by Guru99